liam-ilan/python-cube/README.md

 Run with `python cube.py`
 - The obfuscated code can be found in `cube.py`.
 - The unobfuscated version can be found at in `unobfuscated-cube.py`
+- The one liner version can be found at in `one-liner.py`

 ## Author
 [Liam Ilan](https://github.com/liam-ilan)